-Have you already hit up Big Ben?
-Rolled your eyes at Las Vegas?
-Admired the backs of people’s heads next to the Mona Lisa at the Louvre?
-If you’re looking for unique travel destinations, we have 17 unusual suggestions that should make your 2017 travel plans a little more memorable.
+Have you already hit up Big Ben and rolled your eyes at Las Vegas?
+Have you admired the backs of people’s heads next to the Mona Lisa at the Louvre?
+If you’re looking for unique travel destinations, we have 17 unusual suggestions that should make your future travel plans a little more memorable.

 1. Cat Islands, Japan

-Unfortunately, it also had a bit of a mouse problem, and mice like to munch on silkworms.
+Unfortunately, it also had a mouse problem, and mice like to munch on silkworms.
 So the cats were brought in as the guardians of the local silk-based economy.

 Today you can visit the island and stay in a cat-shaped cabin between April and November.